 In the unlikely event that the cables cannot be buried to a depth sufficient to provide adequate protection due to, for example, unexpected ground conditions, additional cable protection may be required along those sections where inadequate burial is achieved (in the form of, for example, rock protection or concrete mattressing).
-In this unlikely scenario, the Licensing Authority will be informed and further details on the proposed additional cable protection would be provided.
+In this unlikely scenario, the Licensing Authority, Scottish Natural Heritage, National Lighthouse Board and the MCA will be informed and further details on the proposed additional cable protection would be provided.